 The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Detox could last just a few days.
-Others may take much longer than this to progress.
-This level of variance between individuals is very normal.
+Others may take 7 days or longer.
+Clinic staff understand this.

 - Do you have a virtual online tour I can take?

 - Do I take part in daily activities even during detox?